-DESCRIPTION OF KEQUIREMENT GENERAL PLAN Notes \$ 65302.15 A A B B B B B B B B B B B B B B B B B (a) Upon the next revision of a local hazard mitigation plan, adopted in accordance with the federal Disaster Mitigation Act of 2000 (Public Law 106-390), on or after January 1, 2022, or, if a local jurisdiction has not adopted a local hazard mitigation plan, beginning on or before January 1, 2022, the safety element adopted pursuant to subdivision (g) of Section 65302 shall be reviewed and updated as necessary to identify evacuation routes and their capacity, safety, and viability under a range of emergency scenarios.
-A county or city that has adopted a local hazard mitigation plan, emergency operations plan, or other document that fulfills commensurate goals and objectives may use that information in the safety element to comply with this section and, in that event, shall summarize and incorporate into the safety element that other plan or document.
-Addressed with General Plan Amendment 2021-4 and included as Appendix 12.6 (t) to the total transfer of the transfer of transfer (b) After the initial revision of the safety element pursuant to subdivision (a), the planning agency shall review and, if necessary, revise the safety element upon each revision of the housing element or local hazard mitigation plan, but not less than once every eight years, to identify new information relating to flood and fire hazards and climate adaptation and resiliency strategies applicable to the city or county that was not available during the previous revision of the safety element. § 65302(h)(1) Ic Identify disadvantaged areas within the area covered by the general plan Chapter 12.2, Disadvantaged Communities Figure 12.2-1: SB-1000 Disadvantaged Communities 'Elk Grove' CalEnviroScreen3.0 Screenshot, Ch 12, pg.
-12-47.
-Chapter 8, Goal HTH-1 and subsequent policies There are no disadvantaged communities in the Planning Area pursuant to the California EnviroScreen 3.0 mapping tool.
-The subject of environmental justice is more broadly addressed under the Community Health section of Chapter 8: Services, Health, and
+CTIONS OF PLAN eral Plan tand included vantaged There are no disadvantaged communities in the Planning Area pursuant to the California EnviroScreen 3.0 mapping tool.
+RELEVANT SECTIONS OF GENERAL PLAN Addressed with General Plan Amendment 2021-4 and included as Appendix 12.6 Chapter 12.2, Disadvantaged Communities Figure 12.2-1: SB-1000 Disadvantaged Communities 'Elk Grove' CalEnviroScreen3.0 Chapter 8, Goal HTH-1 and DESCRIPTION OF REQUIREMENT (a) Upon the next revision of a local hazard mitigation plan, adopted in accordance with the federal Disaster Mitigation Act of 2000 (Public Law 106-390), on or after January 1, 2022, or, if a local jurisdiction has not adopted a local hazard mitigation plan, beginning on or before January 1, 2022, the safety element adopted pursuant to subdivision (g) of Section 65302 shall be reviewed and updated as necessary to identify evacuation routes and their capacity, safety, and viability under a range of emergency scenarios.
+A county or city that has adopted a local hazard mitigation plan, emergency operations plan, or other document that fulfills commensurate goals and objectives may use that information in the safety element to comply with this section and, in that event, shall summarize and incorporate into the safety element that other plan or document. (b) After the initial revision of the safety element pursuant to subdivision (a), the planning agency shall review and, if necessary, revise the safety element upon each revision of the housing element or local hazard mitigation plan, but not less than once every eight years, to identify new information relating to flood and fire hazards and climate adaptation and resiliency strategies applicable to the city or county that was not available during the previous revision of the safety element.
+Identify disadvantaged areas within the area covered by the general plan GOVERNMENT CODE SECTION § 65302.15 § 65302(h)(1)

-NS OF NOTES There are no disadvantaged Area pursuant to the California EnviroScreen 3.0 mapping tool.
-The subject of environmental justice is more broadly addressed under the Community Health section of Chapter 8: Services, Health, and Safety.
-Relevant Sections of General Plan N/A N/A N/A N/A N/A N/A N/A GOV-1, GOV-2 N/A DESCRIPTION OF REQUIREMENT Identify objectives and policies to reduce exposure to pollution- including improving air quality in disadvantaged communities Identify objectives and policies to promote public facilities in disadvantaged communities Identify objectives and policies to promote food access in disadvantaged communities Identify objectives and policies to promote safe and sanitary homes in disadvantaged communities Identify objectives and policies to promote physical activity in disadvantaged communities Identify objectives and policies to reduce any unique or compounded health risks in disadvantaged communities not otherwise addressed above Identify objectives and policies to promote civil engagement in the public decision-making process in disadvantaged communities Identify objectives and policies that prioritize improvements and programs that address the needs of GOVERNMENT CODE SECTION § 65302(h)(1)(A) § 65302(h)(1)(B) § 65302(h)(1)(C)
+Government Code Section Description of Requirement Relevant Sections of General Plan Notes § 65302(h)(1)(A) Identify objectives and policies to reduce exposure to pollution- including improving air quality in disadvantaged communities N/A Identify objectives and policies to promote public facilities in disadvantaged communities N/A There are no disadvantaged Identify objectives and policies to promote food access in disadvantaged communities N/A Area pursuant to the California EnviroScreen 3.0 mapping tool.
+Identify objectives and policies to promote safe and sanitary homes in disadvantaged communities N/A The subject of environmental justice is more broadly addressed under the Community Health section of Identify objectives and policies to promote physical activity in disadvantaged communities N/A Chapter 8: Services, Health, and Safety.
+Identify objectives and policies to reduce any unique or compounded health risks in disadvantaged communities not otherwise addressed above N/A § 65302(h)(1)(B) Identify objectives and policies to promote civil engagement in the public decision-making process in disadvantaged communities N/A GOV-1, GOV-2 § 65302(h)(1)(C) Identify objectives and policies that prioritize improvements and programs that address the needs of disadvantaged communities.
+N/A